cjtho/WarframeRivenPricer/README.md

 ## Setup

+0. **Rename Folder**
+   - Rename the Folder from 'WarframeRivenPricer' to 'warframe_marketplace_predictor'.
+   - I hate directories and this part of coding.

 1. **Install Dependencies**
    - Ensure you have the necessary packages installed, primarily TensorFlow and essential data science libraries.